leonxlin/quarantine/README.md

     npm run-script build

-and then simply open `index.html` in your browser or run
+and then run

     python -m SimpleHTTPServer 8000

 in the top-level directory and visit `localhost:8000`.
+(If you simply open `index.html`, assets will not load.)

 ## TODO

+- bug: creatures sometimes repeatedly set goals outside the world boundary and therefore get stuck along an edge of the world due to boundary enforcement
 - bug: dragging may not work with minified js
 - make creatures give up on goal after some amount of time
 - make initial speed uniform (currently creatures move faster at start)